AnthonyTechnologies/python-styleguide/syntax.md

 ```

 When annotating function signatures, prefer abstract container types like `collections.abc.Sequence` over concrete types
 like `list`.
-If you need to use a concrete type (for example, a tuple of typed elements), prefer built-in types like
+If a concrete type is needed (for example, a tuple of typed elements), prefer built-in types like
 `tuple` over the parametric type aliases from the typing module (e.g., `typing.Tuple`).

 ```python